9 Tips for Adding Nutrient Density!

 I’m pretty fast and loose with my salad dressings.
 But, I do follow this basic principle:

-Of course, you can add optional extras to lift your homemade dressing even further.
+Of course, while it’s absolutely fine as is, you can add optional extras to lift your homemade dressing even further.
 Fresh pepper, if successfully reintroduced, is a no brainer.

 Other options are: